Blundetto remains in hiding after killing Billy Leotardo.

 I’m not normally prone to overly emotional responses to the deaths of fictional characters.
 So why was I so downcast over the demise of this big-haired Jersey girl?
 The answer: because David Chase wanted me to be.
 “Long Term Parking” is a powerful, resonating hour in and of itself, but much of its resonance also comes from its connections to long-running threads, associations and images from over the course of the series.
 Some of the bells that ring in this hour are set off by mallets that began their swing years ago.
 Almost everything in this episode—every twist, every scene, every line of dialogue—is anchored to something that we’ve viewed or heard or understood in previous episodes.
 If we are shaken by “Long Term Parking,” it is because the hour taps so deeply into our experience of being embedded in SopranoWorld over the last 5 seasons.

 Another reason why this episode works so well is its position in Season 5.
-Looking back at the series now, many of us would consider Season 5 to be fairly conventional, especially in comparison to the eccentric Season 6.
+Looking back at the series now, many of us would consider Season 5 to be fairly conventional, especially in comparison to the unorthodox manners of Season 6.
 But at the time of its original airing, Season 5 was still quite unconventional by normal TV standards.
-Take, for example, its surprising assortment of characters and its considerable number of both important and not-so-important storylines.
-There was: a black bear that managed to represent various—sometimes completely opposite—things; Lady Shylock, who made quite an impression in SopranoWorld but was gone pretty quickly; Feech, who got ushered out of the narrative more quietly than we would have predicted; Corrado’s mini-strokes which explained (some of) his assholey behavior; Hugh’s birthday party which was almost Seinfeldian in that very little happened there; the list goes on… And then on top of all that, the radically unorthodox “Test Dream” came along and took a big swat at the very notion of conventionality.
+It was not typical, for example, to have so many characters enter and exit a series in the span of just a few episodes, and it wasn’t typical to have so many storylines that didn’t contribute to some sort of “larger” plot.
+There was: Lady Shylock, who made quite an impression in SopranoWorld but was dispatched pretty quickly; Feech, who got ushered out of the narrative more quietly than we would have predicted; Corrado’s mini-strokes which explained (some of) his assholey behavior; Hugh’s birthday party which was almost Seinfeldian in that very little happened there; a black bear that managed to represent various—sometimes contradictory—things; the list of curiosities goes on… And then on top of that, the almost avant-garde “Test Dream” came along and took a big swat at the very notion of conventionality.
 We didn’t know what to expect now for the 12th episode, although most of us were probably guessing that Tony Blundetto’s increasing troubles would be the main topic.
 But Blundetto’s story is actually Plot “C” in episode 5.12.
 Chase puts his primary spotlights on Adriana and Carmela instead, and he does so in a very conventional way.
-This, I believe, is where the hour’s power truly comes from – “Long Term Parking” is an emotionally gripping episode, certainly, but it also pulls us in with its conventionality.
+This, I believe, is where the hour’s power truly comes from—“Long Term Parking” is an emotionally gripping episode, certainly, but it also pulls us in with its conventionality.
 It represents a return to a more traditional form of storytelling at the end of a season that jolted some of us (and bored some others) with its unconventionality.

 Adriana convinces the Feds that she will be able to get Christopher to flip against the famiglia.
 We might believe for a moment that Ade can succeed at this; after all, Chris has been frustrated and angry at Tony and other members of his famiglia for several episodes now.
 However, Chris begins to fume when Ade reveals that the FBI have their hooks in her.
 The rising bubbles in the fish tank behind Chris seem to mimic the emotions that are boiling within him: